luiswirth/bsc-thesis/src/matter/software.typ

 === IndexMap (ordered HashSet)

-For our skeleton data structure that contains simplicies, we need a bidirectional map, between simplicies and indicies.
-For this we use a `indexmap::IndexSet`, which is like a `HashSet` but also with an index.
+For our skeleton data structure that contains simplices, we need a bidirectional map, between simplices and indices.
+For this we use `indexmap::IndexSet`, which provides set semantics while maintaining insertion order and allowing efficient lookup by index.
 This is provided by the `indexmap` crate @crate:indexmap.
 This crate provides map and set data structures that maintain insertion order, which is crucial for ensuring consistent global numbering and reproducible results in our mesh data structures.

 === Rayon (parallelism)